kevqiu/BasementBot/README.md

 1. Clone this repo
 2. Run `npm install`
-3. Create new app under `My Apps` on [Discord Developer Console](https://discordapp.com/developers/applications/me/)
+3. Create new app under `My Apps` on [Discord Developer Console](https://discordapp.com/developers/applications/me/) and grab your bot token
-4. Get Bot Token and add it to `config.json` (remove `.example` from file name)
+4. Run `node setup.js` and follow the instructions
 5. Add bot to server with the following URL:
 `https://discordapp.com/api/oauth2/authorize?client_id=<bot_client_id>&scope=bot`
 6. Run the bot with `node BasementBot.js`

 ## Notes
-* Give `Manage Messages` text permissions to allow it to delete the command calls.
+* Give `Manage Messages` text permissions to allow it to delete the command calls and to purge.
 * Default values are found in the `config.json`